brodieaustin/poisoned-well-novel/poisoned-well.md

 The family said their goodbyes to Ethne and Manan.
 The hunter's wife shed a few tears, but seemed stoic and resolved.
 She was probably secretly relieved that they were leaving.
 Given the hunter's secret identity, who knows how many strange passersby they had harbored.
 The secret bonds of his brotherhood probably imposed all kinds of obligations on him.
 Manan could only wonder at that.
 She had always moved about as her wanted, never bound to any place.
 This mountain family was the closest thing she had known to a proper family.

 Manan wondered what it must feel like, those currents of obligation, of servitude willingly accepted, running through your life.
 Did the hunter chafe at them?
-He certainly didn't seem to.
+He certainly did not seem to.
 In the barn he seemed to accept as a matter of fact that he must present Ethne and herself to his master.
 Of course he believed it was the help the girl, to find some cure for her illness, but Manan knew better.
 The master must know, demanded to know what his men did.
 And so he would know.

 The children each took their turn giving her a polite thank you and good bye.
 The oldest girl--the last in the orderly line--broke decorum and gave Manan a tight hug.
 The force of the hug surprised Manan.
 They had tended to their patients side by side, but had not spoken much beyond that.
 Manan felt that the girl's mother actively tried to keep them together.
 It had seemed that she invented some new task for her daughter whenever she sidled up next to Manan to talk.

 Taking their lead from their oldest sibling, all of the children broke out into hysterics.
 The littlest boy wailed about missing his Manny and Ethie.
-The youngest daughter said through her choking sobs that she didn't want Manny and Ethie to go either.
+The youngest daughter said through her choking sobs that she did not want Manny and Ethie to go either.
 The children railed against fate  and circumstance, looking for some force to blame.
-Of course, they could have blamed their father's master, but they didn't know any better.
+Of course, they could have blamed their father's master, but they did not know any better.

 Their mother settled them back down, dispatching them to present presents to their Manny and Ethie.
 The youngest girl gave Manan newly dripped candles, bundled up in cord.
 The oldest boy gave Manan a carving he made of the beast.
 "I made it myself," he explained.